These top 12 tips for making the most of work from home days will make your life much easier and make the experience

 12. Go on a Staycation Occasionally

 I don’t mean go all out splurging but just a short weekend getaway.
 Every few months or after a major project ends, I book a weekend getaway.

-Nothing too fancy as long as the hotel has a swimming pool and the room is clean.
+Nothing too fancy as long as the place is clean.
 It never costs me more than $250 for the entire weekend.

 If you apply these tips, you will discover your productivity is greatly improved and you get more done at the end of the day.